 - Bake for about 40 minutes, or until the cheese melts and the sauce is bubbling.
 Let the casserole stand for 5 minutes before serving.

-Adapted from Michele Scicolone, Williams Sonoma
+Inspired by Michele Scicolone, Williams Sonoma